mapodesta/ecommerce-pay/README.md

 E-commerce development with react using hooks, custom hooks and integration withs Maps and PayPal.

+Adding React Helmet to manage the SEO

 This project was created without CRA.

-Creating the differents configs of  of webpack, babel,eslint and prettier
+So we realize all configurations like :

+Webpack
+Babel
+esLint
+prettier